HISTORICAL RELIABILITY OF HOLY SCRIPTURE

 7. Much more can be said of King Solomon.
 Here is an informative article from the Wikipedia: Solomon.

-While the Tel Dan inscription provided evidence of the historicity of King David, many inscriptions had also been found that confirm the historicity of other kings and personalities in the Old Testament, particularly in 1-4 Kings, Isaias, Jeremias, etc. For example:
+While the Tel Dan inscription provided evidence of the historicity of King David, many inscriptions had also been found that confirm the historicity of other kings and personalities in the Old Testament, particularly in 1-2 Samuel, 1-2 Kings, Isaiah, Jeremiah, etc. For example:

 1. The Egyptian king, known as King Sheshonq I in Egyptian records but who is mentioned in the Bible as King Shishak (or Sesac in the Douay Bible), was the one who plundered Jerusalem in 925 BC during the reign of King Roboam.
-He took away not merely the golden shields of Solomon, but also the treasures of King Solomon’s Temple (3 Kgs 14:25-26).
+He took away not merely the golden shields of Solomon, but also the treasures of King Solomon’s temple (1 Kgs 14:25-26).
 For many years he was known only to readers of the Bible, and was unknown to many secular historians.
-However, recent excavations in Thebes, Egypt, revealed inscriptions at the south exterior walls of the Temple of Amun at Karnak, which narrate King Shishak’s military campaigns and success.
+However, recent excavations in Thebes, Egypt, revealed inscriptions at the south exterior walls of the Temple of Amun-Re at Karnak, which narrate King Shishak’s military campaigns and successes.
 Due to this inscription historians have learned more about King Shishak and nobody denies his historicity anymore.
 Biblical scholars believe that the gold and silver he donated to the temples of Egypt, when his son (Osorkon I) took the throne, came from the treasures of Solomon.
 See What Evidence has been found of the Egyptian king, Shishak?

-2. The prophet Isaias (Isa 20:1) spoke of an Assyrian King by the name of Sargon, known today as Sargon II.
+2. The prophet Isaiah (Isa 20:1) spoke of an Assyrian King by the name of Sargon, known today as Sargon II.
 At one time many modern critics thought that no such king actually existed because no historian of the ancient world knew him.
 However, archaeological excavations made in 1843 at Khorsabad (the site of the old city of Nineveh, Iraq) disclosed not only several inscriptions referring to him, but even a stone relief of his image!
 This discovery is yet another example illustrating an important principle in archaeology: The absence of evidence is not necessarily an evidence of absence.
 See Sargon II